angular-gantt/angular-gantt/README.md

   - `[8,9,10,11,12,13,14,15,16]`: Working hours are from 8am to 5pm.

 ### <a name="objects"></a> Objects
-  An example of the data definition can be found in [demo sample file].
+  An example of the data definition can be found in [demo sample file](demo/app/scripts/services/sample.js).

 - **Row**
 ```js